 Load Shaders Asynchronously

-The text resource module can now be used to assist the loading of the shader files asynchronously as plain-text files.
+>>HEREThe text resource module can now be used to assist the loading of the shader files asynchronously as plain-text files.
 Since it is impossible to predict when an asynchronous loading operation will be completed, it is important to issue the load commands before the resources are needed and to ensure that the loading operations are completed before proceeding to retrieve the resources.

 Modify Shader Resources for Asynchronous Support

-To avoid loading the GLSL shader files synchronously, the files must be loaded before the creation of a SimpleShader object.
+>>HERETo avoid loading the GLSL shader files synchronously, the files must be loaded before the creation of a SimpleShader object.
 Recall that a single instance of SimpleShader object is created in the shader_resources module and shared among all Renderables.
 You can now asynchronously load the GLSL shader files before the creation of the SimpleShader object.

 Edit shader_resources.js and import functionality from the text and resource_map modules.